soniabrami/toddmotto.github.io/_posts/2015-04-20-a-better-way-to-scope-angular-extend-no-more-vm-this.md

 To get a feel of what I was previously working from, let's start from the `var vm = this;` days.

 ### var vm = this;
 This has been a really popular way of binding our variables to the Controller (which gets bound to `$scope`).
-Taking a simple example (not the `// exports` comment where I "bind" to the `vm` variable:
+Taking a simple example (note the `// exports` comment where I "bind" to the `vm` variable:

 {% highlight javascript %}
 function MainCtrl () {